Your Google My Business listing is a local business essential

 - Enter your full address and indicate if you provide services at customer locations instead of at your business address.
 Many local service businesses operate out of a home office.
 You may want to hide your street address so customers don’t come knocking at your front door.

 - Continue to follow the on-screen prompts until you get to the point where Google wants to send you a PIN by mail or phone.
 See the information above about verifying your listing.

 - Once you get your PIN, enter it into your account to complete the verification.
-At that point you own and can manage your Google My Business listing.
+At that point you own and can manage your Google Business Profile listing.

 A quick note about consistency

 When it comes to showing up for local searches, an essential factor is Google’s trust in your NAP.
 Some citations may have a previous address, some have a local phone number and others a toll-free number.
 Some may even have variations on your company name.
 When that happens Google isn’t sure which is right.
 If Google doesn’t trust it knows your current and accurate NAP, it will be reluctant to display you prominently.